 The identification at the polls is used solely to confirm the voter's identity – not to verify the voter's ID number or address.

 The photo on the ID is compared to the person standing before the poll worker and the signature is matched against the signature that the voter puts on the precinct register when he or she signs in to vote.
-For more details, refer to the 2008 memorandum sent to the Florida Supervisors of Elections regarding voter addresses.

 If you do not have a valid and current identification, you may be asked to vote using a provisional ballot.